GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

   - **Consider:**  What are the implications of this discrepancy for your monitoring and alerting strategy?
 How can you improve your monitoring to better reflect the actual user experience?

 ### Success Criteria

-To successfully complete this challenge, you should be able to:

 - **Identify the monitoring gap:**  Explain that the current dashboards only track server-side metrics and lack visibility into the frontend performance, leading to a blind spot in monitoring.
 - **Pinpoint the potential cause:**  Deduce that a recent change likely broke the connection between the frontend and backend, causing the user-facing issues.